sash11/ASRock-X299E-ITX-i9-10900X/README.md

 - For more detailed settings download folder BIOS-Screenshots

 ## Installation instructions
-- Copy both EFI and NVRAM folders onto the bootable USB stick and later onto the HDD once system is up and running.
 - Adjust your config according to your GPU.
 I am using a "natively" supported GPU with no WEG kext.
 - Generate your own SMBIOS obviously.
 The one in the config now is just a sample for installation purposes only.
 Do not use it in your system.
 - Follow instruction to emulate NVRAM by running a command Launchd.command from OpenCore release Utilities folder and LogoutHook subfolder https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html